firemodels/bot/Bundlebot/README.md

    1. edit `bot/Bundlebot/build/BUILD_config.sh` and `bot/Bundlebot/build/BUILD_config.bat` defining revision and tag environmental variables for this bundle.
 Commit and push up changes to the central repo (edits can be made in your own bot repo).
    2. On the host that runs firebot (blaze at NIST), type: `sudo su - firebot` to switch to the firebot account.
    3. `cd FireModels_bundle/bot/Bundlebot/build`
    4. Update the bot repo.
-In the steps below, option can be test or release. `option` defaults to test if it is not specified.
+In the steps below, option can be test or release.
+The parameter `option` defaults to test if it is not specified.
    5. `nohup ./BUILD_smv_manuals.sh option &`
    after this step completes (about 30 minutes) continue to the next step.
    6. type: `tail -f nohup.out` to see script output.